-Build a Better World during the 2017 Summer Reading Program
+Libraries Rock during the 2018 Summer Reading Program

 Registration begins May 16th, and continues through the duration of the program.
-The program will officially kick off at 10:00 a. m.
-June 7th with a special performance by Zinse Agginie/Hope, AR school and the Prescott High School Band.
-Activities are scheduled from June 7th through July 12th.
+The program will officially kick off at 2:00 p. m.
+June 5th with a special performance by Activities are scheduled from June 5th through July 10th.

 Light reading over the summer is an easy and fun way for the kids to keep their brains active to prevent a decline in reading achievement scores from the spring to the fall.

 Those interested in signing up can do so by visiting the library front desk during business hours.
 The library is located at 121 W. Main St. and open Tuesday through Friday 9:30 a. m. to 5:30 p. m.
 For more information about the summer reading program visit www.nevadacountylibrary.wordpress.com or contact the library at 870-887-5846.

 The programs will last approximately 90 – 120 minutes.